Last Updated on January 8, 2026 by The Insurance Pros

 Why Landlords Require Renters Insurance in Michigan

-- Minimize disputes over damage
+- Minimize disputes after a loss

-- Reduce liability risks
+- Reduce liability exposure

 - Encourage tenant responsibility